-- You should apply as early as possible for your visa as it normally takes eight weeks for it to be processed but in busy periods it may take longer than this.
+- You can apply for your visa as soon as possible, as it typically takes eight weeks to complete, although it may take longer during busy time periods.

-- You can check online to see if your visa has been processed (using your Visa Application Number).
-This list is updated weekly.
+- You should search online for processing of your visa (using your Visa Application Number).
+This is a weekly update.